sophakabuso/react-expense-tracker/README.md

-Sure, here's a brief and concise README file for your React application:

 Expense Tracker App
 The Expense Tracker App is a web application built using React that allows users to track their financial transactions and manage their expenses.